Mahdiss99/Mahdiss99.github.io/index.md

     <div class="honors-awards">
       <h2>Honors & Awards</h2>
       <ul>
+        <li><strong>2022</strong> – Won a 9-month fellowship from Mechanical and Aerospace Department at University of California, Davis.</li>
         <li><strong>2021</strong> – Achieved 30th place in the 26th Mechanical Engineering Olympiad for university students.</li>
         <li><strong>2021</strong> – Won research grant for the hand stabilizer gloves in the 10th International Conference on Acoustics and Vibration (ISAV 2020) student competition.</li>
         <li><strong>2015</strong> – Third place in the 7th Student National AEROSPACE Competition to design and build gliders, Amirkabir University of Technology, Tehran, Iran.</li>